-Grandma’s Classic Potato Salad is a timeless recipe I know you’re going to love.
+Grandma’s Old-Fashioned Potato Salad recipe is a timeless recipe I know you’re going to love.
 It’s a traditional potato salad recipe that’s been a favorite in our family for ages.
 It has that perfect balance of creaminess with a hint of tang from the mustard and the satisfying crunch of celery.
-And while the ingredients are humble, this potato salad is packed with flavor.
+And while the ingredients may be basic, this simple potato salad recipe is packed with flavor.
 Our summer parties and family gatherings are never complete without a big chilled bowl of this potato salad.
 If you’re looking for a potato salad like your Grandma used to make, give this a try.
 (And if you love these timeless side dishes, check out my recipe for The Best Old-Fashioned Creamy Coleslaw.)

-And while there are countless recipes for potato salad, for me, this simple, old-fashioned potato salad recipe is one of the best.
+And while there are countless recipes for potato salad, for me, this easy and simple potato salad recipe is one of the best.
 It’s nothing fancy, but it’s deceptively delicious.
 And it’s one of those dishes that is also loaded with nostalgia.
 Every time I enjoy this potato salad, it brings back memories of childhood summers, long sunny days, and family gatherings.

-What are the ingredients for Grandma’s Classic Potato Salad?
+What are the ingredients for Grandma’s Old-Fashioned Potato Salad?

 Potatoes – You can use any type of potato you like or have on hand.
 When possible, I prefer to use a yellow, white, or red potato because they are waxier than russet-type potatoes and hold together better in the salad.
 If you prefer a softer potato in your salad, go with the russet.